UrielCh/voicemaker/README.md

 - Activate Google text-to-speech API for your project
 - Enable Billing
 - create a client
-- create a JSON and download a json certificate
+- create and download a json certificate
-- set your `GOOGLE_APPLICATION_CREDENTIALS` environement variable to a path to your json certificate file.
+- set your `GOOGLE_APPLICATION_CREDENTIALS` environment variable to a path to your json certificate file.

-powershell:
+Powershell:
 ```powershell
 $Env:GOOGLE_APPLICATION_CREDENTIALS = "c://pathtoyourCERT"
 ```